-(i) Being a diplomatic or consular official authorized to grant, issue, or verify passports, knowingly and willfully grants, issues, or verifies any such passport to any or for any person not owing allegiance to the Republic of the Philippines, whether citizen or not; or document for any person not entitled thereto, or knowingly and willfully issues more than one (1) passport to any person except as provided for in this Act.
+- 1) Being a diplomatic or consular official authorized to grant, issue, or verify passports, knowingly and wilfully grants, issues, or verifies any such passport to any or for any person not owing allegiance to the Republic of the Philippines, whether citizen or not; or - 2) Being a diplomatic or consular officer, knowingly and wilfully grants, issues, or certifies to the authenticity of any passport or travel document for any person not entitled thereto, or knowingly and wilfully issues more than one (1) passport to any person except as provided for in this Act. - b) Offenses relating to false statements; penalties.
+A fine of not less than Fifteen thousand pesos (P15,000.00) but not more than Sixty thousand pesos (P60,000.00) and imprisonment of not less than six (6) years and one (1) day but not more than twelve (12) years shall be imposed to any person who wilfully and knowingly: - 1) Makes any false statement in any application for passport with the intent to induce or secure the issuance of a passport under the authority of the Philippine government, for any purpose, contrary to this Act or rules and regulations prescribed pursuant hereto; or

-(ii) Being a diplomatic or consular officer, knowingly and willfully grants, issues, or certifies to the authenticity of any passport or travel

-(b) Offenses relating to false statements; penalties. - A fine of not less than One Hundred Thousand Pesos (P100,000.00) but not more than Two Hundred Fifty Thousand Pesos (P250,000.00) and imprisonment of not less than eighteen (18) months and one (1) day but not more than six (6) years shall be imposed to any person who willfully and knowingly:

-(1) Makes any false statement in any application for passport with the intent to induce or secure the issuance of a passport under the authority of the Philippine government, for any purpose, contrary to this Act or rules and regulations prescribed pursuant hereto;

-(2) Makes any false statement in an Affidavit declaring a passport as lost while knowing its actual whereabouts or not exerting diligent effort to retrieve, recover, and produce the same; or

-(3) Uses or attempts to use any passport which was secured in any way by reason of any false statement.

-(c) Offenses relating to forgery; penalties. - Any person who:
+- 2) Makes any false statement in an Affidavit declaring a passport as lost while knowing its actual whereabouts or not exerting diligent effort to retrieve, recover and produce the same; or - 3) Uses or attempts to use any passport which was secured in any way by reason of any false statement. - c) Offenses relating to forgery; penalties.
+Any person who:

-(1) Falsely makes, forges, counterfeits, mutilates or alters any passport or travel document or any supporting document for a passport application, with the intent of using the same, shall be punished by a fine of not less than Two Hundred Fifty Thousand Pesos (P250,000.00) but not more than Five Hundred Thousand Pesos (P500,000.00) and imprisonment of not less than six (6) years but not more than fifteen (15) years.
-The possession of the documents herein mentioned shall be prima facie evidence of commission of the acts enumerated herein and the intent to use the same; or

-(2) Willfully or knowingly uses or attempts to use, or furnishes to another for use, any such false, forged, counterfeited, mutilated, or altered passport or travel document or any passport validly issued which has become void by the occurrence of any condition herein prescribed shall be punished by a fine of not less than Sixty Thousand Pesos (P60,000.00) but not more than One Hundred Fifty Thousand Pesos (P150,000.00) and imprisonment of not less than six (6) years but not more than fifteen (15) years.
+- 1) Falsely makes, forges, counterfeits, mutilates or alters any passport or travel document or any supporting document for a passport application, with the intent of using the same, shall be punished by a fine of not less than Seventy-five thousand pesos (P75,000.00) but not more than One hundred fifty thousand pesos (P150,000.00) and imprisonment of not less than six (6) years but not more than fifteen (15) years.
+The possession of the documents herein mentioned shall be prima facie evidence of commission of the acts enumerated herein and the intent to use the same; or - 2) Wilfully or knowingly uses or attempts to use, or furnishes to another for use any such false, forged, counterfeited, mutilated or altered passport or travel document or any passport validly issued which has become void by the occurrence of any condition herein prescribed shall be punished by a fine of not less than Sixty thousand pesos (P60,000.00) but not more than One hundred fifty thousand pesos (P150,000.00) and imprisonment of not less than six (6) years but not more than fifteen (15) years.

-Provided, That forgeries of five or more passports or travel documents, would be considered a massive forgery tantamount to national sabotage and shall be punished by a fine of not less than Two Hundred Fifty Thousand Pesos (P250,000.00) but not more than One Million Pesos (P1,000,000.00) and imprisonment of not less than seven (7) years but not more than seventeen (17) years.
+Provided, That forgeries of five or more passports or travel documents, would be considered as massive forgery tantamount to national sabotage and shall be punished by a fine of not less than Two hundred and fifty thousand pesos (P250,000.00) nor more than One million pesos (P1,000,000.00) and imprisonment of not less than seven (7) years nor more than seventeen (17) years.

-(d) Offenses relating to improper use of passports and travel documents; penalties. - A fine of not less than Two Hundred Fifty Thousand Pesos (P250,000.00) but not more than Five Hundred Thousand Pesos (P500,000.00) and imprisonment of not less than six (6) years but not more than twelve (12) years shall be imposed upon any person who willfully and knowingly:
+d) Offenses relating to improper use of passports and travel documents; penalties. - A fine of not less than Sixty thousand pesos (P60,000.00) but not more than One hundred fifty thousand pesos (P150,000.00) and imprisonment of not less than six (6) years but not more than fifteen (15) years shall be imposed upon any person who wilfully and knowingly: